 How much does a website cost?
 Is there such a thing as a website cost blueprint?

-These are probably among the first questions for anyone who considers establishing their own web presence.
+These are probably some of the first questions for anyone who considers establishing their own web presence.

-And a lot of people do open up their own sites.
-There are currently almost 1.9 billion websites in existence and the number is growing every day.
+A lot of people open up their own sites.
+There are currently almost 1.9 billion websites in existence and the number is growing daily.

 Since having your own website has become a very common thing, you would think that it would be easy to answer the question of how much does a website cost.
-However, it turns out that exact number on this are very hard to come by.
+It turns out that the exact numbers are very hard to come by.

 In this piece we’ll: